Third Order of Saint Francis: Poland

 The Congregation of the Sisters of Saint Elizabeth (CSSE) was founded by Bl.
 Maria Merkert in Prussian Silesia in 1850.

-The Congregation of Sisters of St. Felix of Cantalice Third Order Regular of St. Francis of Assisi (CSSF) with general motherhouse in Cracow, Poland.
-Founded in 1855 by Sophia Truszkowska at Warsaw, then within the Russian Empire, now Poland.
+The Congregation of Sisters of St. Felix of Cantalice Third Order Regular of St. Francis of Assisi (CSSF) with general motherhouse in Kraków, Poland.
+It was founded in 1855 by Sophia Truszkowska in Warsaw, then within the Russian Empire but now Poland.
 There are 1800 sisters, 700 of whom serve in the North American Province.
-Other Provinces are based in Crakow, Przemusl, Warsaw, and Curitiba, Brazil.
-Introduced into the United States in 1874 in Livonia, Michigan (1874), Buffalo, New York (1900), Chicago, Illinois (1910), Lodi, New Jersey (1913), Coraopolis, Pennsylvania (1920), Enfield, Connecticut (1932), and Rio Rancho, New Mexico (1953).
+Other Provinces are based in Kraków, Przemyśl, Warsaw, and Curitiba, Brazil.
+Introduced in the United States in 1874 in Livonia, Michigan (1874), Buffalo, New York (1900), Chicago, Illinois (1910), Lodi, New Jersey (1913), Coraopolis, Pennsylvania (1920), Enfield, Connecticut (1932), and Rio Rancho, New Mexico (1953).
 These locations amalgamated to form the new Province of Our Lady of Hope based in Beaver Falls, Pennsylvania.
 This province has 700 professed sisters who serve from Canada's Northwest Territories to Haiti.

 Portugal

-The Congregation of the Franciscan Hospitaller Sisters of the Immaculate Conception was founded in Lisbon, Portugal in 1871 by Libânia do Carmo Galvão Mexia de Moura Telles e Albuquerque (Sr. Maria Clara), and is represented in fifteen countries.
+The Congregation of the Franciscan Hospitaller Sisters of the Immaculate Conception was founded in Lisbon, Portugal, in 1871 by Libânia do Carmo Galvão Mexia de Moura Telles e Albuquerque (Sr. Maria Clara), and is represented in fifteen countries.
 They came to the United States in 1960 in order to aid Portuguese immigrants.
 They serve in the state of California in the dioceses of San Jose, Fresno, and Monterey.
 The majority of the California sisters now are involved in healthcare.
 The Motherhouse is in Lisbon.